rokka-io/rokka-site/source/_references/05-stacks.md

 We also do optimize SVG images in this stage to make them smaller.

-Even though rokka supports JPEG XL and AVIF, it's not enabled by default when setting autoformat to true.
-But we're happy to enable that for you.
+Even though rokka supports JPEG XL and AVIF, it's only enabled for newly created accounts.
+If you think it's not supported on your account, talk to us and we're happy to enable it for you.

 ### Exclude some autoformat conversions